 Although much has been done to regulate chemicals in the farming industry in general, some of the deadly agricultural chemicals and fertilizers of the past still haunt our environment and wildlife decades later.

-If you have a favorite Organic post workout supplement, I’d like to know.
+If you have a favorite Organic or Vegan protein powder, I’d like to know about it.
 Please add a comment in the box at the bottom of the page.

-These companies strive for more natural and less processed ingredients all around.
-Some are better than others, so try to pay attention to the supplemental facts on the back label.
+These brands strive for more natural and less processed ingredients all around.
+Some are better than others, so be sure to pay attention to the supplemental facts on the label.
 You will find that there are many brands the “claim” to be natural but are not.
-There is much to know on All Natural Protein Supplements, to much to get to in this post.

 The Green Conclusion

-If you have any question or comments about this post, please leave them in the box below and I will respond shortly.
+If you have any questions or comments about “is plant based protein powder good for you”, please leave them in the box below and I will respond.